jcbendernh/MoviesGraphSQL/README.md

 ![alt picture](/img/powerbi3.jpg)

-If I click on a certain movie, the graph shows me the sub-nodes for that movie.
+If I click on a certain movie, the graph shows me the Production Countries (sub-nodes) for that movie.

 ![alt picture](/img/powerbi4.jpg)